Homers by Smith, Turner help Dodgers rout winless A’s 10-3

 OAKLAND, Calif.
+(AP) — Batting ninth in an AL ballpark, Zach McKinstry realizes if he simply gets on base Mookie Betts and a bunch of other big hitters are right behind him.

-(AP) — Will Smith homered off the left-field foul pole, Corey Seager and Zach McKinstry each drove in three runs, and the Los Angeles Dodgers pounded the winless Oakland Athletics 10-3 on Monday night.
+McKinstry and Corey Seager each drove in three runs, Will Smith homered off the left-field foul pole and the Los Angeles Dodgers pounded the winless Oakland Athletics 10-3 on Monday night.

 Justin Turner also went deep as the defending World Series champions provided plenty of support for starter Dustin May (1-0).
 Seager hit a three-run double, and McKinstry had two RBI singles and a sacrifice fly.